-Thank you for making all those awesome little gifts that show off your natural talents.
+Thank you for making all of those awesome little gifts.

 The ceramic dinosaurs, the paper mache vases, the artwork on artists canvas drawn with chubby little fingers.